Does the Sheriff Serve Papers on the Weekend? What You Should Know

 - Emergency Orders – For urgent matters (e.g., restraining orders), courts may issue temporary orders even if service is delayed, provided the plaintiff demonstrates immediate harm or risk.

-- Stipulations by Parties – In some cases, both parties can agree to extend the timeline for service and inform the court accordingly.
+- Stipulations by Parties – In some cases, both parties can agree to extend the timeline for service and can inform the court accordingly.

 Need Someone to Serve Papers on the Weekend?